-U.S. Attorney General Barr defends his actions on Mueller report
+Attorney General Barr defends clearing Trump on obstruction of justice

-WASHINGTON (Reuters) - Under pressure from Senate Democrats, Attorney General William Barr defended his handling of Special Counsel Robert Mueller’s report on Russia’s role in the 2016 U.S. election, saying Mueller was given broad authority to conduct his investigation.
+WASHINGTON (Reuters) - Under pressure from Democrats, Attorney General William Barr on Wednesday defended his decision to clear President Donald Trump of criminal obstruction of justice by attempting to impede Special Counsel Robert Mueller’s Russia inquiry and criticized Mueller for not reaching a conclusion of his own on the issue.

-“As you see, Bob Mueller was allowed to complete his work as he saw fit,” Barr told a Senate Judiciary Committee hearing, adding that Mueller had the time, money and resources needed to conduct his 22-month inquiry.
+Barr, the top U.S. law enforcement official, faced sharp questions from Democrats on the Senate Judiciary Committee on why he decided after receiving the report from Mueller in March to conclude that the president had not unlawfully sought to obstruct the 22-month investigation.

+“We felt that .. the government would not be able to establish obstruction,” Barr said, under questioning by Senator Dianne Feinstein, the committee’s top Democrat.

-Democrats have accused Barr, the top U.S. law enforcement official, of trying to protect President Donald Trump.
-Barr defended the way he dealt with the report’s release and redactions made by the Justice Department removing parts of the document to protect sensitive information.
+Democrats have accused Barr of trying to protect Trump.
+Barr defended the way he dealt with the report’s release, redactions made by the Justice Department removing parts of the document to protect sensitive information, and his ultimate conclusion that Trump did not obstruct justice.

+Barr was asked specifically about the report’s finding that Trump directed then-White House Counsel Don McGahn to ask the department’s No. 2 official Rod Rosenstein to fire Mueller over the special counsel’s alleged conflicts of interest.
+McGahn told Mueller’s investigators that he refused to carry out the president’s request.

+Barr said Trump believed “he never outright directed the firing of Mueller.”

 Barr, named as attorney general by Trump after the Republican president fired his predecessor Jeff Sessions, also told the panel he believed Russia and other countries were still a threat to interfere in future U.S. elections.